Eolu/sax-fingering-chart/README.md

 This program takes a MIDI file as input and generates fingering charts for saxophones matching the notes in that midi file.
 Time, note length, and other musical elements are not preserved, this is just a way to learn the fingering for each note.

 ## Usage
-- fingering_chart.exe midi_file
+- fingering_chart.exe [midi_file...]

 Just drag a midi file onto `fingering_chart.exe`, you wait for charts to generate!
-You can also run it via the command-line by specifying a midi as shown above.
+You can also run it via the command-line by specifying one or more midi files as shown above.
 Make sure the `cfg.ron` file is in the same directory as `fingering_chart.exe`.
 See below for additional settings.

 ### cfg.ron
 cfg.ron is the configuration file.
 See below for a list of each setting: